 somebody crappy is playing, like Wolfsburg, you can probably get tickets

 by showing up at the park.
-If the weather is crappy, it should be easier,
+It used to be if the weather was crappy, it should be easier,

 since the Bayern fans don't like the cold or rain, and are likely to want